mearlboro/Synch.Live/ansible/README.md

         ansible-playbook reboot.yml -f 10 --tags shutdown

+# Troubleshooting

+## Ansible uses python2 instead of python3

+This is configured in `ansible/hosts` and should be picked up by the playbooks.
+If that doesn't happen, it may be that your local Ansible doesn't use python3.
+To check:

+    ansible --version | grep "python version"

+You can also force the flag to run python3 when running the playbook e.g.

+    ansible-playbook install_software.yml -e 'ansible_python_interpreter=/usr/bin/python3'

+See also the Ansible [documentation](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html#using-python-3-on-the-managed-machines-with-commands-and-playbooks)

-# Raspbian Buster get update issue (2021/12/20)
+## Raspbian Buster get update issue (2021/12/20)

 Given some changes in the source repos of Raspberry Pi OS this error may appear when running Ansible to update packages

         Get:1 http://archive.raspberrypi.org/debian buster InRelease [32.6 kB]